xonixx/xonixx.github.io/awk_tech_notes.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2-direct.svg)](https://stand-with-ukraine.pp.ua)

 # AWK technical notes

+In the previous article [Fascination of AWK](awk.md) we discussed why AWK is great for prototyping and is often the best alternative to the shell and Python.
+In this article I want to show you some interesting technical facts I learned about AWK.

 ## Lack of GC
 AWK was designed to not require a GC (garbage collector) for its implementation.
 By the way, just like sh/bash.